ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/representing-objects.md

 container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's program.
-You are also encouraged to implement your own test cases for the `calculate-fibonacci-lru-cache.py` script to ensure that it is working correctly!
-This might involve creating different inputs to the function under test, calling the `def fibonacci(number: int) -> int` function, and then checking to ensure that it returned the correct ordered pair as its output.
+You are also encouraged to ensure that `create-dog-with-dictionary` and `create-dog-with-list` both produce the same output, excepting the fact that they both output a starting line that is specific to the kind of representation that they use for the `Dog` object.
+Finally, you should confirm that the `create-dog-with-class` program produces similar output to the two aforementioned programs while also further demonstrating the features that are unique to this approach.

 ## Project Reflection